junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/2025-06-01-SPN-Time-travel-3.md

 He turns to look for Cas.

-But there is no familiar color of the tan trench coat, except, right to his face, is a burning red color of a woman's long curly hair, holding the hand of an auburn-haired little boy.
-Looks like no more than ten years old.
+But there is no familiar color of the tan trench coat, except, right to his face, is a burning red color of a woman's long curly hair, with an auburn-haired little boy hiding behind her like a tail.
+Looking no more than ten years old.

 He stares eyes to eyes with the woman for a moment, before snapping, "Who the hell are you?"